 Schools are required to record and report these incidents.
 If you witness a racist, homophobic or sexual incident amongst children and / or adults, you must report it.

-Name of child / children: Name of child / children de emonstrating racist or homophobic behaviour:
+Name of child / children: Name of child / children demonstrating racist or homophobic behaviour:

 Date:

 Nature of incident

-Person completing form: Date and Signature
+Person completing form:

-Headteacher:
+Date and Signature Headteacher:

-Date and Signature Action Taken By whom Outcome
+Date and Signature 1

-Action facet by whom Outcome
+Action Taken By whom Outcome